 The credit cards also need to show credit history with regard to balances too.
 You could buy what you normally do and pay it off each month.
 For the best credit scores, and how to get a home loan, never pay them off.
 Instead, keep the balances between 10% and 20% of your credit limit.
 This shows responsible usage.

 Don’t apply for a new card six months before getting a home loan.
 Applying for a new credit card isn’t how to get a home loan.
 A little discount isn’t worth losing pre approval for a home loan.
 Don’t close any older credit card accounts either, you lose all the history.
 Make sure all these accounts show healthy credit usage.

 Stop Using Credit if You're Buying a Home

-We don';t mean making little purchases and making your regular monthly payments.
+I don't mean making little purchases and making your regular monthly payments.
 Again, how to get approved for a home loan - keep the balance below 20% of your limit.
-We’re warning would-be home buyers to not run amuck buying appliances and home improvement purchases.
+I've been warning would-be home buyers to not run amuck buying appliances and home improvement purchases.